 - Decreasing blood loss

-Additionally, the FDA states that these surgeries may also reduce scarring, infection, and post-surgical recovery time in comparison to traditional surgical procedures.
+Additionally, research shows that robotic surgeries can reduce scarring, infection, and post-surgical recovery time, as compared to traditional surgical procedures.

 Certainly, no surgical procedure, with or without robots, is risk-proof.
 But are robotic surgeries more dangerous?